Binarii-Labs-Products/tmpbn/README.md

 =================
 Transmitting simple data such as a credit card number, combination to a safe or a url link, to another device can be achieved in many ways:

-- texting
+- Texting
-- sms
+- SMS
-- messaging apps
+- Messaging apps
-- email
+- Email
-- public forums
+- Public forums
-- via url shorteners
+- Via url shorteners
 - Airdrop
 - Cloud sharing
 - File transfer